1994 Minnesota gubernatorial election: Campaign

 The 1994 election nationwide was noted for a GOP wave of election victories.
-In Minnesota, that wave wasn't as evident as half of the statewide elections went for each party.
-With the GOP winning the Governor and U.S. Senator positions and the DFL winning the State Attorney General, Secretary of State, State Auditor and State Treasurer positions.
-As well, the Minnesota State House remained in DFL control by a 72-64 margin.
+In Minnesota, that wave wasn't as evident, as half of the statewide elections went for each party.
+The GOP won the governorship, U.S. Senator, and State Auditor positions, and the DFL won the State Attorney General, Secretary of State, and State Treasurer positions.
+Additionally, the Minnesota State House remained in DFL control by a 72–64 margin.
 The results of the gubernatorial general election were: Arne Carlson 1,094,165, John Marty 589,344, Will Shetterly 20,785, Jon Hillson 3,022, Eric Arthur Olson 15,467, Leslie Davis 4,611.